Solicitors and Barristers

 Caxton’s continuing success is built on the ongoing support and generosity of its 200+ volunteer lawyers.
 Many of our volunteers are senior lawyers in busy practices who make their time available for the benefit of our clients.
 Volunteering at Caxton is not only personally satisfying but also an opportunity to work alongside some of Brisbane’s best legal minds.

-Caxton is currently seeking lawyers to volunteer at our evening legal advice sessions.
-There is a particular need for people with experience advising in employment and family law.
-Our evening legal advice sessions are:
+Caxton is currently seeking lawyers to volunteer at our evening legal advice sessions on: